Skip to content

 Name Type Description

 standardDeviation Float The standard deviation of the values in the column.
-If no standard deviation can be calculated due to the type of the column, null is returned.

 Examples: